Skip to main content

 info

 If you're running the On-Premise Agent, secrets are cached in-memory by your agent.
-For scaled deployements, you'll need to clear each instances' cache individually when rotating secrets.
+For scaled deployments, you'll need to clear each instance's cache individually when rotating secrets.

 To rotate secrets more easily, disable caching first.
 Then, after updating the secret, re-enable caching.